iojini/apt-logistics-backup-destruction-ransomware/README.md

 ### 3. Discovery: Directory Enumeration

 Searched for evidence of directory enumeration and discovered that the threat actor executed the following directory listing command with detailed output (-la flags) to enumerate the main backup directory structure: ls --color=auto -la /backups/.
 This command provided the threat actor with a detailed view of the backup directory structure, file permissions, and timestamps.
+This was followed by a more targeted enumeration of subdirectories (configs/, fileserver/, workstations/, etc).

 **Query used to locate events:**